Open heart surgery information

 The estimated total medical fee (preoperative evaluation, surgery, care after surgery) for open heart surgery is to be determined depending on surgery and postoperative course.
-Additional owner costs include travel to and lodging near The Royal Veterinary College, during the time of surgery.
+Additional owner costs include travel to and lodging near The RVC, during the time of surgery.

 Final preoperative evaluations are scheduled the week before the surgery date.
 Surgery is performed the following Monday.
 The length of surgery is about 4 to 5 hours.
 Most dogs are able to leave the hospital usually within two weeks.